History of mental disorders

 Historically, mental disorders have had three major explanations, namely, the supernatural, biological and psychological models.
 For much of recorded history, deviant behavior has been considered supernatural and a reflection of the battle between good and evil.
 When confronted with unexplainable, irrational behavior and by suffering and upheaval, people have perceived evil.
-In fact, in the Persian Empire from 550 to 330 B.C., all physical and mental disorders were considered the work of the devil.
 Physical causes of mental disorders have been sought in history.
 Hippocrates was important in this tradition as he identified syphilis as a disease and was, therefore, an early proponent of the idea that psychological disorders are biologically caused.
 This was a precursor to modern psycho-social treatment approaches to the causation of psychopathology, with the focus on psychological, social and cultural factors.
-Well known philosophers like Plato, Aristotle, etc., wrote about the importance of fantasies, dreams, and thus anticipated, to some extent, the fields of psychoanalytic thought and cognitive science that were later developed.
+Philosophers like Plato, Aristotle, and others wrote about the importance of fantasies, dreams, and thus anticipated, to some extent, the fields of psychoanalytic thought and cognitive science that were later developed.
 They were also some of the first to advocate for humane and responsible care for individuals with psychological disturbances.

 Ancient period

-There is archaeological evidence for the use of trepanation in around 6500 BC.
+There is archaeological evidence for the use of trepanation in around 6500 BC, though it is unknown if this was done as a response to mental illnesses, or to treat physiological conditions such as cranial hemorrhaging.